qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 (pyqgis) <https://qgis.org/pyqgis/>`_ is nearly identical to the API in C++.

-A good resource when dealing with plugins is to download some plugins from `plugin repository <http://plugins.qgis.org/>`_ and examine their code.
-Also, the ``python/plugins/`` folder in your QGIS installation contains some plugin that you can use to learn how to develop such plugin and how to perform some of the most common tasks.
+A good resource for learning how to perform common tasks is to download existing plugins from
+`plugin repository <http://plugins.qgis.org/>`_ and examine their code.
+Also, the ``python/plugins/`` folder in your QGIS installation contains some plugins that you can learn from.

 .. index::
   pair: Python; startup